The Mothers of Improvisation – excerpt from the book.

-“Okay, forget it.
+“Okay, I’m sorry.
 But you understand I had to ask.”

 “Eat your toast while it’s warm.
 Why did you have to ask?”

 “Because you have a motive to harm him.
-So do all the parents and relatives of the victims.
-I’ll have to question them.
+All of the parents and relatives of the victims do.
+I’ll have to question them all.
 Routine crap.”

 “Crusading for the little bastard, are we?”

-“Jo, you’re the last person I have to explain my actions to.
-You were married for over twenty years to one of the best cops I ever knew.
+“You’re the last person I have to explain my actions to.
+You were married for over fifteen years to one of the best cops in the business.
 Swede would be doing the same thing.
 We have to.
 It goes with the job.
 Personally, if the dirty son of a bitch got run over by a tank I wouldn’t give a rat’s ass, but if a crime’s been committed, I’ve got to do what they pay me for.”